kmotrebski/kmotrebski.github.io/_posts/2018-04-08-phpunit-inside-docker.md

 ./tests.sh
 {% endhighlight %}

-Than all tests will be run and the container will be closed at the end.
+Than all tests will be run and the container will be killed at the end.

 {% highlight shell %}
 PHPUnit 5.7.27 by Sebastian Bergmann and contributors.